 ISAF Sail Melbourne

 The International Sailing Federation (ISAF) Sailing World Cup, part of the Sail Melbourne regatta, is the Oceanic leg of the International Grand Prix series for Olympic class boats.
-Sail Melbourne is hosted by Sandringham Yacht Club, with 800 competitors from 30 countries competing in 29 classes on six courses, delivering this event is clearly beyond the resources of any single club.
+Sail Melbourne has 800 competitors from 30 countries competing in 29 classes on six courses.
+Delivering this event is clearly beyond the resources of any single club.
 The organisers have for several years invoked the support of the other major clubs around the bay, generally teaming two or three clubs to manage a course.
-For 2014, Sorrento was asked to step up and run one of the major courses from our own resources.
+SSCBC is regularly asked to step up and run one of the major courses using our own resources.

-22 of our members all willingly provide their time and resources to represent our club at this prestigious event.
-And over seven days and 78 races, the SSCBC Race Management team delivered a virtually flawless performance in all weather conditions which rightly earned the highest praise from the senior ISAF representatives.
+Up to 30 of our Members willingly provide their time and resources to represent SSCBC at this prestigious event.
+Held in December over 5-7 days, the SSCBC Race Management team deliver a virtually flawless job in all weather conditions, which recently earned the highest praise from the senior ISAF representatives.
 Our preparation, training and delivery of race management was assessed as among the best to be found anywhere in the world – and the response from the 49er, 49er FX, RS-X Men and Women for the quality of racing provided by our team on Charlie Course was most gratifying.
-It is especially worth noting that our dedicated and committed Flag Officers lead from the front line in addition to their other commitments of time for the club.
+It is especially worth noting that our dedicated and committed Flag Officers lead from the front line in addition to their other commitments of time for the Club.